geosolutions-it/geobatch/src/doc/source/actionImageMosaic.rst

 ImageMosaicAction Configuration
 --------------------------
+TODO

 ImageMosaicCommand
 --------------------------
 We are now going to describe the ImageMosaicCommand which represents one of the possible inputs for the ImageMosaicActions, since, as mentioned above we can either pass a directory to it or an XML file containing the XML serialization of an ImageMosaicCommand.

-Leveraging on the ImageMosaicCommand one could define on the fly most of the ImageMosaicAction options to use override the ImageMosaicActions configuration statically defined.
+Leveraging on the ImageMosaicCommand we can the fly override the ImageMosaicActions configuration statically defined inside the flow configuration in order to add or delete granules from an existing mosaic or to create a new mosaic.

 Inputs
 @@@@@@@

-The set of granules to add/remove or the entire mosaic:
+The set of granules to add/remove d the entire mosaic:

 .. sourcecode:: xml